-For boilers that are subject only to a requirement to conduct a biennial tune-up according to §63.11223(a) and not subject to emission limits or operating limits, the facility may prepare only a biennial compliance report as specified in paragraphs (b)(1) and (2) of §63.11225.

-Biennial or 5-year compliance certification report.
-Prepare first report by 1 March 2015.
-Subsequent reports prepared by March 1 of the year following the calendar year during which a biennial (2-year) or 5year tune-up, as applicable, is completed. [§63.11225(b)]
+NOTE: For a boiler that is ONLY required to conduct a tune-up every two-years (biennial) or five-years (and the boiler is not subject to emission limits or operating limits), the facility is required to prepare a compliance report every two or five years (as applicable to the boiler).
+The reports are to be prepared by March 1 of the following calendar year during which a tune-up is completed [§63.11225(b)].

-The Compliance Certification Report requires, at a minimum, the information and statements as listed below. [§63.11225(b)]
+The Compliance Certification Report requires, at a minimum, the information and statements as listed below [§63.11225(b)].

 - Company name and address. - Statement by a responsible official, with the official's name, title, phone number, email address, and signature, certifying the truth, accuracy and completeness of the notification and a statement of whether the source has complied with all the relevant standards and other requirements of 40 CFR Part 63, Subpart JJJJJJ.
 The Statement must include the following, if applicable to the boiler: - i.
-"This facility complies with the requirements in §63.11223 to conduct a biennial or 5-year tune-up, as applicable, of each boiler." - ii.
-For units that do not qualify for a statutory exemption as provided in section 129(g)(1) of the Clean Air Act: "No secondary materials that are solid waste were combusted in any affected unit." - iii.
-"This facility complies with the requirement in §§63.11214(d) and 63.11223(g) to minimize the boiler's time spent during startup and shut-down and to conduct startups and shut-downs according to the manufacturer's recommended procedures or procedures specified for a boiler of similar design if manufacturer's recommended procedures are not available." - If the boiler experienced any deviations from the applicable requirements during the reporting period, include a description of deviations, the time periods during which the deviations occurred, and the corrective actions taken.
+"This facility complies with the requirements in §63.11223 to conduct a biennial or 5-year tune-up, as applicable, of each boiler." - For units that do not qualify for a statutory exemption as provided in section 129(g)(1) of the Clean Air Act: "No secondary materials that are solid waste were combusted in any affected unit." - iii.
+"This facility complies with the requirement in §§63.11214(d) and 63.11223(g) to minimize the boiler's time spent during startup and shutdown and to conduct startups and shutdowns according to the manufacturer's recommended procedures or procedures specified for a boiler of similar design if manufacturer's recommended procedures are not available." - If the boiler experienced any deviations from the applicable requirements during the reporting period, include a description of deviations, the time periods during which the deviations occurred, and the corrective actions taken.